simplybusiness/speedos/README.md

 or

-	# pass in the location where you want the log file to be saved
+	# the location where you want the log to be saved
 	Speedos::Log.logger = "/location/to/desire/log/location"

 ## Create your own script
-you should put all your script under '/scripts'
+you should put all your script under `/scripts`

 	require 'speedos'